Skip to main content

 solana balance

-Request test SOL from the Solayer devnet faucet:
+Request test SOL from the Solayer devnet faucet (devnet only):

 solana airdrop 1